Gifted and Talented

 Achievement testing in math and reading (K-5 NWEA)

 Students who do not score above the 95th percentile in at least three out of the six areas (See below) - parents notified that their child does not qualify for services

 Students who do score above the 95th percentile in at least three out of the six areas (See below) - parents will be notified of placement in gifted services for the following year

 TABs--teacher screening tool

 Strength Assessment--parent input

-The screening process for Extended Studies takes place in the spring.
+The screening process for Quest takes place in the spring.
 At various times throughout the year, students from other districts enroll in our schools and indicate that they were in a gifted program at their previous schools.
 Gifted programs vary greatly from district to district, state to state.
-To qualify and be placed immediately in Extended Studies, students' records must contain information that meets our qualifying criteria.
+To qualify and be placed immediately in Quest, students' records must contain information that meets our qualifying criteria.
 For example, if students have achievement scores in reading or math at the 95th percentile, but no IQ scores, we may opt to administer an ability test to determine placement or non-placement.